chen7david/jwt-rsa/README.md

 ```

 #### Options
-Th edfault options:
+The default options paramaters are:
 - algorithm: 'RS256'
 - expiresIn: '30m'

-you can override any of these default setting by passing your own into your options object at instantiation.
+you can override any of these by passing in your own options' object at instantiation.